Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

     - The PC Item storage has been removed (The slots form here have been moved to the bag)
     - The Bag capacity has been modified to allow for storing 1 of each item in all Pockets
     - Each item can only have 1 slot in the bag.
 If the maximum amount (x999) is reached, no more of that item can be obtained, even if the bag has a free slot
- - The bag now has enough room to store 1 stack of every item (except Key Items).
+ - The bag now has enough room to store 1 stack of every item
  - Added 2 extra pockets to the bag: Medicine and Battle Items
  - Once a Repel runs out, a pop-up will appear asking which Repel you would like to use, if any
+ - Added the ability to register up to 8 Key Items at once

 # Gameplay changes
  - Running is allowed indoors, as well as super tall grass and wooden bridges like the ones on Pacifidlog Town